radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 ![image description](images/copy-token.png)

-For a Docker container, copy the registration token located in the *Docker* section of the *Data Connector Registration* dialog.
+For a Docker container, copy the docker command located in the *Docker* section of the *Data Connector Registration* dialog.
 You will use this while deploying the secure data connector client on the Docker container.
 The steps to deploy a secure data connector on a Docker container are outlined in the following sections.

 ![image description](images/docker-token.png)